ktl014/mpl/documents/expLog.md

 ### 1) Adding more data
 #### SPCBench Dataset Statistics
+Below are the new dataset statistics after adding labeled specimens that were collected and labeled July 2017.
+It was not initially included, because the labeling process was delayed.

+Original Dataset -> New Dataset
+Copepod
 * 27 Copepod specimens -> 59 Copepod specimens ~ 2x more specimens
 * 10464 Copepod images -> 23469 Copepod images

+Non-Copepod
+* 40 -> 60 Non-Copepod specimens
+* 17513 Non-Copepod images -> 24072 Non-Copepod images

+New ratio of Copepod to NonCopepod is approximately 1:1

+Note: these are the training set sizes, that the models were trained on.

 | Calanoida        | Cyclopoida & Poecilomastoida          |
 | ------------- |:-------------:|